-- Market Barriers: Facilitate environmentally responsible deployment of wind technologies through continued multi‐year efforts to ensure wind‐wildlife interactions are considered and addressed; collaboration with Federal agencies on mitigating the effects of wind turbines on long range surveillance and terminal radars; and next‐generation wind integration studies.
+- Collaborating with federal agencies on mitigating the effects of wind turbines on long range surveillance and terminal radars;

-For information on the Wind Program's $115 million Fiscal Year 2015 budget request to Congress, please see the Wind Program's FY 2015 Budget-at-a-Glance factsheet or the Department of Energy's Fiscal Year 2015 budget request to Congress.
+For information on the Wind Program's $145.5 million FY 2016 budget request to Congress, please see the Department of Energy's FY 2016 budget request to Congress.

 This chart illustrates the budget for Wind Program activities in previous fiscal years.